List of Marvel Cinematic Universe films: Other

-Marvel Studios is working on an unknown project with Scarlett Johansson, who will serve as a producer.
+By November 2021, Marvel Studios was working on an unknown project with Scarlett Johansson, who would serve as a producer.
 The project was still being developed by mid-June 2023, when work was paused due to the 2023 Writers Guild of America strike.
+In June 2025, a sequel to The Fantastic Four: First Steps (2025) was reported to be in development.

 By May 2025, Ryan Reynolds had begun working on various script treatments for an ensemble film centered on "three or four" X-Men characters alongside Deadpool.
 The Hollywood Reporter reported that using Deadpool in a supporting role would allow the X-Men characters "to be used in unexpected ways" and that Reynolds was working independently of Marvel Studios for the time being to figure out the film's concept.
-In June, a sequel to The Fantastic Four: First Steps (2025) was reported to be in development.
+Reynolds reiterated in April 2026 that he wanted Deadpool to be a supporting character and part of a group of characters for the next film, and said in July that another Deadpool film would be happening "eventually" and wanted to explore some "deep cuts" from the comics.
+Justin Kroll at Deadline Hollywood reported that the next Deadpool film was in early development and had no writer or director attached.